mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--no-build`

-Prevents building any layers, or the application.
+Prevents building the application or any application dependencies.

-Intended to use on install machines incapable of building the application.
+Intended to use on dedicated install machines.

-### `HALCYON_NO_BUILD_LAYERS`
+### `HALCYON_NO_BUILD_DEPENDENCIES`

 > ---------------------|---
 > Default value:       | `0`
 > Type:                | `0` or `1`
-> Command-line option: | `--no-build-layers`
+> Command-line option: | `--no-build-dependencies`

-Prevents building any layers.
+Prevents building any application dependencies.

 Intended to use on install machines capable of building the application.